jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Replication6.jpg)

-This project is related to mine because this project uses information reacieved from a temperature and humidity sensor and uses this information to turn servo motors to the correct positions.
+This project is related to mine because this project uses information received from a temperature and humidity sensor and uses this information to turn servo motors to the correct positions.

 ## Reading reflections ##

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-Before the reading I didnt understand what affordances or signifiers were.
-I also didn't understand whay certain items were designed as they were.
+Before the reading, I didn't understand what affordances or signifiers were.
+I also didn't understand why certain items were designed as they were.

-I leaned throughout this reading that affordances are the relationship between and person and and physical object and a signfiers are instruction on how to use an object.
-I learnt that there are differnt typoes of signifyers that go from text to a handle or even what material something is made from.
+I learned throughout this reading that affordances are the relationship between and person and physical object and signifiers are instructions on how to use an object.
+I learned that there are different types of signifiers that go from text to a handle or even what material something is made from.

 I would like to know more about the design process used when figuring out how to make these improvements.

-This relates to the project i am working on as it explains how a signifier can be used to tell the person how to interact with object (affordance).
+This relates to the project I am working on as it explains how a signifier can be used to tell the person how to interact with an object (affordance).

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###